dotnet/EntityFramework.Docs/entity-framework/core/querying/sql-queries.md

 > [!NOTE]
 >
-> <xref:Microsoft.EntityFrameworkCore.RelationalQueryableExtensions.FromSql%2A> can only be used directly on a `DbSet`.
+> <xref:Microsoft.EntityFrameworkCore.RelationalQueryableExtensions.FromSql*> can only be used directly on a `DbSet`.
 It cannot be composed over an arbitrary LINQ query.

 ## Passing parameters